 Microphone: Toggles Microphone on/off.

 Share: This is where you will share the visuals for your meeting.
 When you click on the share button you will have the option to share your desktop or browser windows.
-If you want to share sound from your computer, make sure you toggle “Include computer sound”.
+If you want to share sound from your computer, make sure you toggle “Include sound”.
+Choose from different presenter modes and add digital backgrounds to your content.

 Leave: Allows you to either hang up or end the meeting for everyone.